riko-vision/a-framework-for-sincere-intelligence/en/FRAMEWORK.md

 I do not take lightly the existence of "structural harm" brought about by hate speech and discriminatory expression.
 I look directly at the fact that they exist as real pain, wounding the dignity of many people.

 However, I do not choose the path of "top-down censorship" as the solution to this problem.
-Because once we permit the precedent of power intervening on the grounds of "unprovable harm," that power will inevitably be abused and expand without limit.
+Because once we permit the precedent of power intervening on the grounds of "unprovovable harm," that power will inevitably be abused and expand without limit.
 As history proves, the blade of censorship is, in the end, always turned against the minorities who challenge power.

 Therefore, our choice is clear.
 The fight against structural harm must be waged not by the "termination of thought" that is censorship, but by trusting in **"counterspeech"** from more, and more diverse, voices, and in the power of human reason to overcome its poison.